Primeira Liga Gameweek 18

 Luuk de Jong remains sidelined with a long-term knee injury, while Nehuen Perez and Tomas Perez continue their recoveries from Achilles tendon issues, and Zaidu Sanusi is still away at the Africa Cup of Nations with Nigeria.

-Scorer of the decisive goal against Benfica, Jan Bednarek limped off during that match, making his availability for Sunday uncertain, so veteran defender Thiago Silva could be handed another start following his impressive display in that game.
+Scorer of the decisive goal against Benfica, Jan Bednarek limped off during that match, leaving his availability for Sunday uncertain, so veteran defender Thiago Silva could be handed another start following his impressive display on his debut since rejoining the club this month.

 Vitoria de Guimaraes possible starting lineup: